 Because self-tanners rely on a sugar substance called dihydroxyacetone (DHA) to react with dead epidermal cells to produce color, your first trick is to minimize the reaction.
 To neutralize the DHA and minimize streaks, Lee recommends breaking out the baking soda.
 Add 1/2 cup of baking soda to a tubful of warm water and take a nice long soak.
 Or, mix the baking soda with water until it forms a thick paste and gently massage onto skin and rinse in the shower.

 She also suggests a daily moisturizer with an alpha hydroxy acid (AHA), which will accelerate dead skin cell exfoliation naturally and gently.

 Her final words of wisdom: “Don’t drink and tan!”
 Take the time to prep your skin and carefully apply the self-tanner.
 Sunless tanning solutions have come a long way and with a little practice, you’ll get it.

 What to do when … Your nails are trashed from a foray in falsies

 First, the good news: Acrylics don’t have to destroy your nails.
-Debbie Buzan, head nail technician at 20 Lounge Nail Bar and Boutique in Scottsdale, says if you have them professionally removed, your nails could survive.
+Debbie Buzan, Scottsdale nail technician, says if you have them professionally removed, your nails could survive.
 “What we do is file the acrylic down, leaving a thin layer on the nail so it can grow out naturally without damaging the nail underneath,” she says.